JorgeLGonzalez/dungeon_crawl_p2p/src/startup/ggrs/README.md

 Since the PRs etc have not gotten any attention, I have developed another way which is:

 1. Set `config::GGRS_DEBUG` to true.
-2. Capture the output logged into a file called `p0.log` in the `ggrs-utils` project.
+2. Capture the output logged into a file called `p0.log` in the `logs` folder of the `ggrs-utils` project.
 When debugging MultiPlayer mode, save the second player's log as `p1.log`.
-3. Run it ggrs-utils.
+3. Run ggrs-utils.
 This will parse the log(s) and generate useful output files around the mismatched frame.

 There are two ways to auto-detect desync events: